BOOK LAUNCH and FILM SHOW RECORDINGS

 Thank you for watching and listening!

-If you have any queries regarding Dark Mountain films or these videos do get in touch with our film editor Jonny Randall at email@example.com.
+If you have any queries regarding Dark Mountain films or these videos do get in touch with our film editor Jonny Randall at [email protected].
 We hope to add video interviews from our archive soon.

 Conversations at the End of the World with Dougald Hine and Andrew Boyd

 On 15th June 2023 we hosted a conversation between the authors of two very different approaches to the climate crisis, At Work in the Ruins and I Want a Better Catastrophe.
-Both books spring from a epiphany that the current framing the crisis as a problem for science or activism to fix, in no way helps us to navigate the predicament that the world and ourselves are in.
-This wide ranging dialogue with Dougald and Andrew revolves around the question of how we can find our bearings in a time of collapse, how we can ‘stay with the trouble’ and build a culture that can hold complexity and paradox, alongside the key role conversation plays in these shared ‘small path’ ways of being.
+Both books spring from an epiphany that the current framing the crisis as a problem for science or activism to fix, in no way helps us to navigate the predicament that the world and ourselves are in.
+This wide-ranging dialogue with Dougald and Andrew revolves around the question of how we can find our bearings in a time of collapse, how we can ‘stay with the trouble’ and build a culture that can hold complexity and paradox, alongside the key role conversation plays in these shared ‘small path’ ways of being.
 Also contains readings from the books.

 In the future we hope to host other conversations, so do watch this space!